-Hazard - A condition, practice or act which could result in an injury or illness to an employee.

-Health Hazard - Health hazards mean carcinogens, lead, silica, toxic metals and fumes, vapors or gases, toxic or highly corrosive liquids or chemicals, chemical sensitizers, pesticides, fungicides, solvents, biological agents and harmful physical stress agents.

-Imminent danger - A condition, practice or act which exists in any place of employment and could reasonably be expected to cause death or serious physical harm immediately.

-Injury or illness - An injury or illness is an abnormal condition or disorder.
+- (36) Hazard A condition, practice or act which could result in an injury or illness to an employee. - (37) Health Hazard Health hazards mean carcinogens, lead, silica, toxic metals and fumes, vapors or gases, toxic or highly corrosive liquids or chemicals, chemical sensitizers, pesticides, fungicides, solvents, biological agents and harmful physical stress agents. - (38) Imminent danger A condition, practice or act which exists in any place of employment and could reasonably be expected to cause death or serious physical harm immediately. - (39) Injury or illness An injury or illness is an abnormal condition or disorder.
 Injuries include cases such as, but not limited to, a cut, fracture, sprain, or amputation.
 Illnesses include both acute and chronic illnesses, such as, but not limited to, a skin disease, respiratory disorder, or poisoning.
 (Note: Record injuries and illnesses only if they are new, work-related cases that meet one or more of the recording criteria.)

-Inspection - An official examination of a place of employment by a Compliance Officer to determine if an employer is in compliance with the Act.
-An inspection may be classified as:
+(40) Inspection An official examination of a place of employment by a Compliance Officer to determine if an employer is in compliance with the Act.
+An inspection may be - (a) Programmed.

-(a) Programmed.

-(A) Routine inspection - An inspection of a place of employment which is made based principally on that place of employment's record of workers' compensation claims or Standard Industrial Classification and number of employees;

-(i) Emphasis inspection - An inspection made in response to a national or state Emphasis Program.

-(B) Periodic inspection - An inspection made because of a time-related factor, including, but not limited to, intermittent or seasonal employment activity;

-(C) Area inspection - An inspection made because of a geographic factor;

-(D) Random inspection - An inspection scheduled and conducted pursuant to written neutral administrative standards.

-(b) Unprogrammed.
+classified as:

-(A) Follow-up inspection - An inspection made to determine if a previously cited violation has been corrected or after a request for an extension, a stay of correction time or a variance has been denied;

-(B) Complaint inspection - An inspection made in response to a complaint; (C) Accident investigation - A systematic appraisal of an accident sequence to determine causal factors, corrective actions and preventative measures; and (D) Referral inspection - An inspection made in response to a referral.

-(D) Referral inspection - An inspection made in response to a referral.

-Letter of Corrective Action - A letter stating the corrective action(s) taken by the employer to comply with the violation(s) that were not corrected at the time of the inspection.

-Lost workdays - The actual number of days after, but not including, the day of injury or illness during which the employee would have worked, but could not perform all or any part of his/her normal assignment during all or any part of the employee's next regular workday or shift because of the occupational injury or illness.
+- (A) Routine inspection An inspection of a place of employment which is made based principally on that place of employment's record of workers' compensation claims or Standard Industrial Classification and number of employees; - (i) Emphasis inspection An inspection made in response to a national or state Emphasis Program. - (B) Periodic inspection An inspection made because of a time-related factor, including, but not limited to, intermittent or seasonal employment activity; - (C) Area inspection An inspection made because of a geographic factor; - (D) Random inspection An inspection scheduled and conducted pursuant to written neutral administrative standards. - (b) Unprogrammed. - (A) Follow-up inspection An inspection made to determine if a previously cited violation has been corrected or after a request for an extension, a stay of correction time or a variance has been denied; - (B) Complaint inspection An inspection made in response to a complaint; - (C) Accident investigation A systematic appraisal of an accident sequence to determine causal factors, corrective actions and preventative measures; and - (D) Referral inspection An inspection made in response to a referral. - (41) Letter of Corrective Action A letter stating the corrective action(s) taken by the employer to comply with the violation(s) that were not corrected at the time of the inspection. - (42) Lost workdays The actual number of days after, but not including, the day of injury or illness during which the employee would have worked, but could not perform all or any part of his/her normal assignment during all or any part of the employee's next regular workday or shift because of the occupational injury or illness. - (43) Lost Workday Cases Incidence Rate (LWDCIR) (Also see DART) The number of lost workday injury and illness cases experienced by 100 full-time workers (LWDCIR =

-Lost Workday Cases Incidence Rate (LWDCIR) (Also see DART) - The number of lost workday injury and illness cases experienced by 100 full-time workers (LWDCIR = Number of lost workday cases times 200,000 divided by the number of employee hours worked).
+Number of lost workday cases times 200,000 divided by the number of employee hours worked).